 You can order printed examples of the pamphlet by sending an e-mail to webeditor [at] sam [dot] lu [dot] se.

-The aim of the faculty's external engagement group is to stimulate and develop collaboration between our departments and wider society.
-The group works a platform to share experiences and to coordinate common external engagement activities within the faculty.
+The aim of the faculty's external engagement board is to stimulate and develop collaboration between our departments and wider society.
+The board works a platform to share experiences and to coordinate common external engagement activities within the faculty.
 It has also a coordination role in relation to central support services in external engagement-related matters.

 Support services within Lund University

 - Support and help in the coordination of complex, cross- faculty projects and strategic collaboration platforms that include external parties.